boardens/baleine/README.md

 ## Compatibilities

-Languages settings are stored in `lang.json`.
+Each language settings are stored in `lang.json`.

 ```json
 {